 In order to understand overall feelings of safety and security, respondents were asked to rate their agreement with the statement "I have felt secure in my housing and accommodation" on a scale (fivepoint) from strongly agree - strongly disagree.
 Based on cognitive testing responses, this statement was deemed inappropriate for participants aged 14-17, and as such this cohort was not asked to provide a response.
-As shown in Figure 31 below, of the age groups 18 and over, over three-quarters (78%) agreed to feeling secure in their housing or accommodation.
+As shown in I have felt secure in my housing and accommodation, (Ages 18+) below, of the age groups 18 and over, over three-quarters (78%) agreed to feeling secure in their housing or accommodation.
 Agreement with this statement was significantly lower among respondents in the 18-39-year-old age group compared to the other two age groups.
 Older participants aged 60+ were significantly more likely to agree to feeling secure in their housing and accommodation than the other age groups.

-Those who had a previous diagnosis of a mental health condition were significantly less likely to agree to feeling secure in their housing and accommodation (71%) compared to those who had not received a diagnosis (82%).
+Those who had a previous diagnosis of a mental health condition were significantly less likely to agree to feeing secure in their housing and accommodation (71%) compared to those who had not received a diagnosis (82%).
 Additionally, those who identified as part of the LGBTQIA+ community were also significantly less likely to agree to feeling secure in their housing and accommodation (66%), compared to those who don't identify as part of the LGBTQIA+ community (79%).